jhonatancruz/nvpApps/doorAlert/README.md

 This application will be the first thing a guest will see when they walk in.
 They will input their name and select the company/name of the person they are meeting with and it will send a text message or email to that person notifying them that someone is at the front desk waiting for them

+This app will use google forms to retrieve those responses from the guest.
+Then, with a python library called gspread the program will go inside the form responses, grab the email of the person they are meeting and with that find their phone number.
+After all that, it will send that person a text message saying that their guest is that the front desk with and API called Twilio